rwang2-godaddy/pixel_insight/README.md

 2. Connect to the VPN
 3. Install the dependencies by running `pip3 install -r requirements.txt` (For installing gd_auth, you need to have access to GoDaddy artifacts.
 Ping a team member for help)
 4. Authenticate to an AWS account which has access to GoCaaS
-5. Run `python app.py` launch image driven domain suggestion backend locally
+5. Run `python app.py` launch image-driven domain suggestion backend locally
 6. Install `npm` and Run `npm start` to start the frontend locally

 ## **How It Works**